jdbalsero/personal-dashboard/README.md

 - **OpenWeatherMap API:** used to get real time data of the weather by location around the world.
 It was used because as its name says, is an open API so we get some useful info and don't need to worry about the cost of it, and also for the simplicity to make requests to it.
 - **GNews API:** used to get the top headlines and additional data about news that is used on the News Widget.
 It was choosed because of the simplicity and understandability into the implementation, and also because this API allows to keep consuming its services in a production environment, it is important because the main "NewsAPI" require you to upgrade your subscription just to use it in production.

+## Live Demo

+Go to this [URL](https://personal-dashboard-kcy7h.ondigitalocean.app) to see the live demo of the dashboard.

 ## Learn More